Solidago altissima L.

 Bloom Time: Late summer to fall

 Solidago altissima is a perennial wildflower with fine hairs on the stem and leaves located along the stem.
 It grows up to 6.7 feet (2 m) tall.
 One plant can produce up to 1500 small yellow flower heads in a large conical array.
-This plant is self-incompatible, meaning that the pollen from one plant cannot pollinate the female flower parts of the same plant.
+Unfortunately, this plant is self-incompatible, meaning that the pollen from one plant cannot pollinate the female flower parts of the same plant.

 USDA hardiness zone 3a to 8b: from −40 °F (−40 °C) to 20 °F (−6.7 °C).